 There are two ways to make this warming winter drink: One involves smoking your own honey, and the other involves a cheat and buying already smoked honey (a good option is Bee Local white oak smoked honey).
 Jon Feuersanger, the beverage director of beast + bottle and Coperta in Denver, created this hot tipple that works with or without booze, and it's perfect for drinking as the snow falls during your next civilized holiday get-together.

-- 1 oz Famous Grouse Smoky Black blended scotch (optional)
+- 1 ounce Famous Grouse Smoky Black blended scotch (optional)

-Add the scotch (optional), lemon juice, smoked honey and hot water to a tea cup, and stir.
+Add the scotch (optional), lemon juice, smoked honey and hot water to a tea cup and stir to combine.

 Garnish with a rosemary sprig, lemon wheel and grated nutmeg.